JohnCaelestero/DMT/README.md

 ```
 YOUR_SERVER_ID_HERE
 ```

-> ⚠️ Never commit these files to a public repository.

 ---

 ### 3. Configure channel IDs

-Inside the script, update the following constant:
+Inside the Pornhub.py script, update the following constant:

 ```python
 ARCHIVE_CHANNEL_ID = YOUR_ARCHIVE_CHANNEL_ID
 ```

-This channel is used to temporarily store thumbnails when needed.
+This channel is used to parmanently store thumbnails (Using "og:image" makes the thumbnail expire and the embed breaks, the archive channel helps keep the thumbnail up for basically forever.
+Make sure to mute the archive channel since it has no real use for the consumer.)

 ---